Raysmond/SpringBlog/README.md

 It's one of my learning projects which took me two days to develop the first minimal and runnable version.
 I've put it on production for my personal website [http://raysmond.com](http://raysmond.com).

+I think I need to emphasized that it's a learning project to learn and apply awesome and new features in Java web programming, especially with
+Spring Framework.
+A blog site is just a good place to get started.

 SpringBlog is powered by many powerful frameworks and third-party projects:

 - Spring MVC + Spring JPA + Hibernate - Powerful frameworks